What is Rural?

 What are RUCA codes?

-Rural-Urban Commuting Area codes, or RUCAs, are a Census tract-based classification scheme that use Census Bureau Urbanized Areas and Urban Clusters in combination with commuting information to characterize the rural and urban status of every census tract nationwide and their relationships.
-In 1998, the Health Resources and Services Administration's Federal Office of Rural Health Policy, the WWAMI Rural Research Center at the University of Washington, and the USDA's Economic Research Service collaborated to create the initial version of the RUCA system that classifies sub-county areas on a scale from 1 to 10 representing urbanization, population density, and daily commuting patterns.
+Rural-Urban Commuting Area codes, or RUCAs, are a Census tract-based classification scheme that use 2010 Census Bureau Urbanized Areas and Urban Clusters in combination with commuting information to characterize the rural and urban status of every census tract nationwide and their relationships.
+In 1998, the Health Resources and Services Administration's Federal Office of Rural Health Policy, the WWAMI Rural Health Research Center at the University of Washington, and the USDA's Economic Research Service collaborated to create the initial version of the RUCA system that classifies sub-county areas on a scale from 1 to 10 representing urbanization, population density, and daily commuting patterns.
 RUCA codes represent the current version of the Goldsmith Modification.

 Since their creation, the RUCA codes have been updated several times with new Census data.
 The most recent version of the codes was created by a collaboration between the USDA-ERS, FORHP, and the University of North Dakota Center for Rural Health.
 RUCA codes (2010) by state census tracts and a ZIP code approximation of RUCAs can be downloaded from the USDA-ERS website.
 Some federal programs have identified areas with a RUCA code of 4 through 10 as rural.
-The Federal Office of Rural Health Policy uses the RUCA methodology in determining rural eligibility for their programs.
+The Federal Office of Rural Health Policy uses the RUCA codes in determining rural eligibility for their programs.

 What is meant by frontier?